 Instructions

 - Reserve 2 tbsp of the onion for the salsa.
-Heat the oil in a saucepan and cook the remaining onion and half the pepper for 4 minutes or until softened and coloured.
+Heat the oil in a medium saucepan over a medium heat and cook the remaining onion and half the pepper for 4 minutes, or until softened and coloured.
 Stir in the rice, then pour in the stock.
-Add the kidney beans and a pinch of salt.
+Add the kidney beans and salt.
 Bring to the boil, stir once, cover the pan, then reduce the heat to a gentle simmer.
 Cook for 15 minutes until the rice is tender and the liquid absorbed.

 Notes

-- We think you could also enjoy bowls of the salsa and the rice with barbecued food, eg: chicken or beef kebabs, or as part of a buffet selection.
+- Alternative serving suggestions - try serving bowls of the salsa and rice with barbecued food, eg: chicken or beef kebabs, or as part of a buffet selection.
+If you don't fancy the rice with the turkey and salsa, I've included some potato sides in the Serving Suggestions above.

 LEAVE A COMMENT AND RATE THIS RECIPE